 - ½ teaspoon Dijon mustard

 - 1 teaspoon dried oregano

-- Whisk together the vinegar, garlic, lemon juice, Dijon, Oregano, salt and pepper.
-Using a microplane, finely grate the clove of garlic over vinegar mixture, whisk into mixture.
+- Whisk together the vinegar, garlic, lemon juice, Dijon, oregano, salt, and pepper.
+Using a Microplane, finely grate the clove of garlic over the vinegar mixture, then whisk to combine.
 Slowly whisk in olive oil until combined.
 Whisk or shake before serving.

 For Greek Salad

 - In a large serving bowl, combine the lettuce, cucumbers, tomatoes, shallot, olives, and pepperoncini together.
 Add ¼ cup of dressing to the salad and toss to combine.

 - Dish out the salad into individual servings and top with croutons and crumbled feta cheese.
 Serve additional Greek Dressing on the side to add as desired.

 I decided at the last minute that I wanted something else, preferably easy, for our son’s graduation party to go with chicken and Italian beef.
 I had a lot of other food and thought I was making way too much of this salad, but all that was left were some tomatoes.
 I will definitely make this again, and will also use the dressing as a marinade for chicken.